 Health Partnerships: Tools and Information for Development and Support

 Recommendations for how to form business and community partnerships for on-going collaboration that will strengthen health resources available in a community.

-Organization(s): National Business Coalition on Health and the Community Coalitions Health Institute
+Organization(s): National Business Coalition on Health, Community Coalitions Health Institute

-Guidebook on the management and maintenance of CHW programs that cover a broad array of health issues.
-Includes topics on community assessment, program planning, recruitment, training, managing and maintaining CHWs, and evaluation of CHW programs.
+Guidebook on the management and maintenance of CHW programs community assessment, program planning, recruitment, training, communication, team building, and evaluation.

 Organization(s): Centers for Disease Control and Prevention